Heartburn Medication Recalls Due to Cancer Risk: Zantac Litigation Update

 How we can help if you believe you may have a legal claim:

 Borgess Law, LLC is currently reviewing potential legal claims for individuals who have been diagnosed with bladder, stomach or other cancer after taking Zantac or other ranitidine medication.
 There is no charge for this review.

 Attorney Pamela A. Borgess, the founder of Borgess Law, LLC, has extensive experience with numerous national high-profile defective medical drug/device cases and can discuss your legal options.
 For more information about the Zantac litigation or to discuss a potential claim, contact Borgess Law at (567) 455-5955 or toll-free at (844) LAW-9144.
 You can also contact Borgess Law by submitting an online inquiry.
 Again, this consultation is free and confidential.
 We welcome any questions you may have.

 *This blog does not contain medical advice and is not intended to substitute for professional medical advice, diagnosis or treatment.
-Please consult with your physician for personalized medical advice, including whether to use or continue using Zantac.
+Please consult with your physician for personalized medical advice.